-I’m watching a movie called The Hogfather, which is based on a book by Terry Pratchett… and is about a world similar to ours that has a holiday similar to our Christmas called Hogswatch, where instead of Santa Clause they have a Hogfather… But a certain group wants the Hogfather killed off, yet Death tries to stop them because if the Hogfather ceases to exist then the sun won’t rise… this is a bit of a spoiler but this is a conversation at the end between Death and his granddaughter that really helps save the day… Death’s part is in all capitals… and I just thought it was worth sharing because it always bothered me when people think it’s wrong to let a child believe in Santa Clause, because it’s a ‘lie’… but I never thought it should be considered a lie… some things should just be believed in… some things need to be believed in… and as a child there should be that hope, that wonder, the possibility that magic really does exist…
+I’m watching a movie called The Hogfather, which is based on a book by Terry Pratchett, and is about a world similar to ours that has a holiday similar to our Christmas called Hogswatch.
+Instead of Santa Clause they have a Hogfather, but a certain group wants the Hogfather killed off, yet Death tries to stop them because if the Hogfather ceases to exist then the sun won’t rise.
+This is a bit of a spoiler, but this is a conversation at the end between Death and his granddaughter that really helps save the day.
+Death’s part is in all capitals.
+I just thought it was worth sharing because it always bothered me when people think it’s wrong to let a child believe in Santa Clause, because it’s a ‘lie’, but I never thought it should be considered a lie.
+Some things should just be believed in, some things need to be believed in, and as a child there should be that hope, that wonder, the possibility that magic really does exist.

 “WHAT WOULD HAVE HAPPENED IF YOU HADN’T SAVED HIM?

 A MERE BALL OF FLAMING GAS WOULD HAVE ILLUMINATED THE WORLD.

 “All right, I’m not stupid.
 You’re saying humans need… fantasies to make life bearable.”

 NO. HUMANS NEED FANTASY TO BE HUMAN.
 TO BE THE PLACE WHERE THE FALLING ANGEL MEETS THE RISING APE.

 “Tooth fairies?
 Hogfathers?”